 Our research program encourages HTA Fellows to participate in on-going or newly developed investigative projects.
 Substantial departmental financial and intellectual support is available with clinical or basic projects, and fellows are expected to be able to present research abstract at national or international liver transplant-oriented meetings.

 The qualifications for the HTA Fellowship Program are that the applicant will have completed an AGCME-Accredited Anesthesiology Residency Program by the start of the fellowship.
-Upon completion of the fellowship application, fellows will be selected by a review committee on the basis of letters of reference and the interview.
+Upon completion of the below fellowship application, fellows will be selected by a review committee on the basis of letters of reference and the interview.

 For further information, please contact: